 Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the complaint process found in policy FNG(LOCAL).
-A grade issued by a teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.
-[See Report Cards/Progress Reports and Conferences on page 78, Complaints and Concerns on page 41, and Finality of Grades at policy FNG(LEGAL).]
+A grade issued by a teacher can be changed only if the board of trustees determines that the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.

+[See Report Cards/Progress Reports and Conferences on page 81, Complaints and Concerns on page 42, and Finality of Grades at policy FNG(LEGAL).]

-The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office www.clydeisd.org
+The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office.